skupperproject/skupper-website/input/docs/declarative.md

 ---
-title: Getting Started declaratively
+title: Configuring Skupper sites using YAML
 ---

-# Getting started with Skupper declarative configuration
+# Configuring Skupper sites using YAML

 These instructions use a declarative YAML-based deployment.
-See [Getting Started using the CLI](./index.html) for CLI based instructions.
+See [Getting Started](/start/index.html) for CLI based instructions for the same `hello world` use case.

 ## Overview